To Save and Project: The 12th MoMA International Festival of Film Preservation

 Me and Me Dad

-Modern Mondays: An Evening with Kathryn Bigelow, Michael Oblowitz and Sylvère Lotringer
+Modern Mondays: A Cine Virus Evening with Michael Oblowitz and Sylvère Lotringer

 To Save and Project, in a special co-presentation with Modern Mondays, revisits Cine Virus, a film program organized in 1978 by the filmmakers Kathryn Bigelow (Near Dark, The Hurt Locker) and Michael Oblowitz to coincide with the publication of Schizo-Culture, a widely influential special issue of the radical journal Semiotext(e).
 Founded by Sylvère Lotringer and a group of Columbia University graduate students in 1974, Semiotext(e) was known both for introducing American readers to French poststructuralist theory and for bringing disparate elements of New York’s downtown cultural scene together in the late 1970s and 1980s—“making profuse connections via a circuitry that seemed to exist between the cracks,” as Jim Fletcher would observe.